-Nicky Spinks is an ultra running legend.
+Nicky Spinks is an inov-8 ambassador and ultra running legend.
 In 2016 she famously became the fastest person to run a Double Bob Graham Round in the Lake District - that's 132 miles, over 84 peaks, in a time of 45hrs 30mins.
 Nicky has also done many, many ultra runs and races around the world, including Ultra-Trail du Mont Blanc.
-In 2018 Nicky will run the Lakeland Trails Ultimate 55k.
+In 2018 Nicky ran the Lakeland Trails Ultra 55k and the 23k in 2019.
 Here is her advice for training for your first ultra.

 An ultra distance run is usually thought of as being longer than a marathon.
 However, whatever race distance you've entered, if it's longer than you've ever run before, then it's an ultra to you… and thus you need to prepare for it.